alok/LeanTool/README.md

 ```

 ## Model Context Protocol (MCP) Server
-- `leanmcp.py` [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server.
+- `leanmcp.py` is a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server.
 This exports Lean (and plugins including load_sorry) as a [MCP tool](https://modelcontextprotocol.io/docs/concepts/tools), without the feedback loop.
 Works with apps that can utilize MCP servers, and are able to manage the feedback loop within the app.
-  Has been tested to work with [Claude Code](https://docs.anthropic.com/en/docs/agents-and-tools/claude-code/overview) and [Goose](https://github.com/block/goose).
+  Has been tested to work with [Claude Code](https://docs.anthropic.com/en/docs/agents-and-tools/claude-code/overview), [Cursor](https://www.cursor.com/) and [Goose](https://github.com/block/goose).
+- Can be run in `stdio` mode: e.g. when configuring your app for MCP, fill in the command `poetry run python leanmcp.py`
+- Also serve over the network in `sse` mode: e.g. run `poetry run python leanmcp.py --sse --port 8008`,
+  then fill in the URL `http://<your-host-or-ip-address>:8008/sse` in your app's configuration.
 ### Example Set Up with Claude Code

 - Install [Claude Code](https://docs.anthropic.com/en/docs/agents-and-tools/claude-code/overview)